MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/local-vagrant-windows.md

 ms.custom: think-tank, e2e-hybrid
 ---

-# Deploy a local Windows Server hosted by Vagrant and connect it to Azure Arc
+# Deploy a local Windows Server instance hosted by Vagrant and connect it to Azure Arc

 The following README provides guidance for deploying a local **Windows 10** virtual machine using [Vagrant](https://www.vagrantup.com/) and connect it as an Azure Arc enabled server resource.